andreioprisor/furniture_scraper/README.md

 The crawl function has 3 arguments:
     > urls,
 	> threshold, -> (The threshold is used to extract the text which has a probability to be a product greater than it)
-	> threaded, -> (false for single threaded, tru for multi-threading)
+	> threaded, -> (false for single threaded, true for multi-threading)
 	> num_workers = None (How many working threads)

 ## Features